The Kellogg Singers (MUSI 105/C105)

-This is a non-auditioned (MUSI 105/C105), mixed ensemble based out of the Davidson building on the main KCC campus.
-The Kellogg Singers prepare a wide range of choral literature spanning the full continuum of music history.
+The Kellogg Singers are a non-auditioned, mixed ensemble based out of the Davidson building on the main KCC campus.
+The ensemble prepares a wide range of choral literature spanning the full continuum of music history.
 Although this is a residential choral ensemble, the choir regularly performs on and off campus and tours semi-annually.
-Recent tours have taken the choir throughout the mid-west and east coasts.
-Summer 2012, the choir toured Ireland and will return to Europe the summer of 2014.
-The Kellogg Singers have collaborated with notable organizations such as the Battle Creek Symphony, The Monroe Community Chorale and Symphony Orchestra, and the Kalamazoo Sacred Music Festival.
+Recent tours have taken the choir throughout the midwest and east coasts.
+In summer 2012, the choir toured Ireland and returned to Europe in the summer of 2014.
+The Kellogg Singers have collaborated with notable organizations, such as the Battle Creek Symphony, The Monroe Community Chorale and Symphony Orchestra and the Kalamazoo Sacred Music Festival.
 The choir has opened for Grammy award winning groups Take 6 and Sweet Honey in the Rock.

-Dr. Gerald J. Blanchard, director
+Dr. Gerald J. Blanchard, Director

-Nancy Brown, principal accompanist
+Nancy Brown, Principal Accompanist